Talking about Obesity in China, let’s first study the current situation and then what kind of opportunity we can get from it.

 Obesity among children is in constant growth all around the world, and the World Health Organization qualified it as “one of the worst public health issues of the 21 century”…

 China represents 17.5% of obese kids between 5 to 9 years old, against 10.4% for France.
-According to Li, an increase of the obesity rate among children in China has been underestimated by a late perception of what could be described as being in good health.
+According to Li, an increase in the obesity rate among children in China has been underestimated by a late perception of what could be described as being in good health.

 “Some people still think that being fat is a good thing.
-And it’s particularly true for elder’s generation.
+And it’s particularly true for elder generation.
 They often grew up in poverty, where food was rare” said Li, who studied the impact of grandparents on children’s obesity in China.

 “Grandparents often live with family, and as parents are busy working, they play an important role in choosing children’s meals.”

 In a study published in Lancet Diabetes & Endocrinology, searchers used data of more than one million kids aged from 7 to 18 years old between 1995 and 2014.
-And it has been constated that late infant growth among Chinese children and teenager, due to insufficient food intake and long term infections has decreased from 8.1% to 2.4% during the same period and that now, thinness has diminished from 7.5% to 4.1%.
+And it has been constated that late infant growth among Chinese children and teenagers, due to insufficient food intake and long-term infections has decreased from 8.1% to 2.4% during the same period and that now, thinness has diminished from 7.5% to 4.1%.
 On average, the number of Chinese children categorized as overweight or obese went from 5.3% in 1995 to 20.5% in 2014.